Data Binding

 Two-way bindings flow data in both directions.
 DOM changes update your data, and data changes update the DOM:

-• value - For text inputs, textareas, select dropdowns
+• value - For text inputs, textareas, select dropdowns, and multi-select (bound to an array)

 • checked - For checkboxes